leolani/emissor/README.md

 Sometimes there can be issues with caching in the browser, especially if changes are pulled from GitHub, if you run into strange behaviour try to clear the cache in your Browser (only Cache is enough, cookies etc. is not necessary)

-#### Time in seconds

-Time is currently in seconds, we will change that to milliseconds at some point.

 #### Switching between scenarios

 Switching between scenarios does not work, reload the page instead before choosing the scenario.